seqscope/cartloader/docs/vignettes/subregion_tutorials/stereoseq.md

 !!! info "How to Define Scaling Factors for StereoSeq?"

     According to the [StereoSeq paper](https://doi.org/10.1016/j.cell.2022.04.003), the technology features spot sizes of approximately 220 nanometers in diameter with center-to-center distances of about 500 nanometers.
 Thus, each pixel corresponds to approximately 0.5 micrometers.
-The scaling factor from coordinate to um is defined as 2.
+The scaling factor from coordinate to µm is defined as 2.

 ## SGE Format Conversion